rust-lang/reference/src/items/unions.md

 programmer's responsibility to make sure that the data is valid at that type.
 Failing to do so results in undefined behavior.
 For example, reading the value `3` at type `bool` is undefined behavior.
-Effectively, writing to and then reading from a union is equivalent to a [`transmute`] from the type used for writing to the type used for reading.
+Effectively, writing to and then reading from a union is analogous to a [`transmute`] from the type used for writing to the type used for reading.

 Consequently, all reads of union fields have to be placed in `unsafe` blocks: